ssuresh1228/DevOps-notes/detailed-notes/demo-CodeBuild-Docker-ECR.md

 >      - docker push $AWS_ACCOUNT_ID.dkr.ecr.$AWS_DEFAULT_REGION.amazonaws.com/$IMAGE_REPO_NAME:$IMAGE_TAG
 >```

+#### Environment Variable setup in CodeBuild project
+- this buildspec.yml uses some environment variables that must be set up in order for the build to succeed:
 >[!important]+ Set up the following environment variables in this CodeBuild project:
 >1.
 AWS_DEFAULT_REGION: `region-id`
 >2.
 AWS_ACCOUNT_ID: `account-id`
 >3.
 IMAGE_TAG: `latest`
 >4.
 IMAGE_REPO_NAME: `Amazon-ECR-repo-name`
+>- These can either be added *directly* to the buildspec file as shown in [[aws-codebuild-docs#^859eea|buildspec reference]], or overridden/created in the CodeBuild console

 ### Dockerfile in root directory
 >[!example]+ Dockerfile contents: